souraj93/React-Custom-Dynamic-Table/README.md

       // param: ["id", "userId"], // send this if you want multiple params to send in the url - these are the keys of the table data for which params will be displayed
       // query: "id", // send this if you want single query param to send in the url - this is the key of the table data for which query param will be displayed
       // queryTextToDisplay: "userId" // send this if you want single query param to send in the url - this text wiil be displayed in the url
-    }, // configuartion for linked text type data, you can send query or param with the data (not both at this moment),
+    }, // configuration for linked text type data, you can send query or param with the data (not both at this moment),
     // sort option is also available, you have to send option array as displayed for the sorting functionality "personalInfo.fullName": {
       head: "User Name",